MyPureCloud/developer-center-blog/source/2018-09-11-access-local-service-from-the-cloud/index.html.md

 <img src="ngrok.png" alt="ngrok" style="display:block;margin-left: auto;margin-right: auto;width: 60%;">

-Pairing ngrok with PureCloud's data actions gives you the best of both worlds.
-You can integrate local services with PureCloud and you do not need to write any additional code or set up complex networking rules.
+Pairing ngrok with Genesys Cloud's data actions gives you the best of both worlds.
+You can integrate local services with Genesys Cloud and you do not need to write any additional code or set up complex networking rules.
 We tested it.
 This is what we did…

 ### Quick Start